Hadron masses from a Kaluza-Klein like Model: Calculation of the model's constants

-It is known that $\alpha_{s}[35]$ is in the order of one and $\alpha_{w}[36]$ is about $10^{-6}$, while $\delta$ is almost one, which results in $\ln (\delta)$ being close to zero.
-It shows $A_{e}<10^{-6}$ as being very small, So, the first term of $(71)$ is approximately three orders of magnitude larger than term two.
-This suggests that $A_{e}$ is exactly zero, and in the wake of it all, $A^{\prime} s$ of the first generation are presumed to be zero.
+It is known that $\alpha_{s}$ is in the order of one and $\alpha_{w}$ is about $10^{-6}[36]$, which is in good agreement with the result of (74), which gives credits to the assumption of $A_{e}=0$.
+In the wake of it all, $A^{\prime} s$ of the first generation are presumed to be zero.
 There is a second argument supporting the accuracy.
 Later in this article the higher dimensional structure of the photon will be deduced.
 For the photon to be massless $A_{\text {first generation }}=0$ must hold true.
 From here onward the calculations will be done accordingly: $A_{e}=A_{v_{e}}=A_{d}=A_{u}=0$.

-The mass of an electron becomes (see equation (52)) for the electric mass contribution and the weak mass part:
+To complete the list of constants in terms of the leptons with electric charge, the measured masses of the muon and the tau plus equation (71) are used to calculate the lepton constants (Table 1).